 3.1 Geographic and Demographic Profile

-Deli Serdang Regency, encompassing 2,497.72 km² and surrounding the provincial capital Medan, represents a spatially strategic region in North Sumatra.
+Deli Serdang Regency, encompassing 2,497.72 km² and surrounding the provincial capital, Medan, represents a spatially strategic region in North Sumatra.
 It comprises 22 subdistricts, with Hamparan Perak (9.21%) and Tiga Juhar (8.94%) among the largest in area.
 These districts offer high potential for livestock zoning due to their size and accessibility.

 Table 1.
 Area Distribution by Subdistrict in Deli Serdang Regency